NinjaRMM/ninjarmm_screening/README.txt

 The reason for this is to demonstrate some of my pure C++ knowledge and also to make the solution lighter to compile on different machines.

+In solution step1, I created a CommonJob class to not have duplicated code in the implementation of the methods that would be common for the Programmer and Pilot classes.

 In solution step1, I created unit tests only for the developed classes and not for all other functions that were requested.
 The reason for this is that I have little time available and also I understood that the purpose of the tasks is just to show how important unit tests are and how I, in my day to day,